Don't Sweat It: Exercise Doesn't Have to Be Hard

-In truth, your heart is so fond of exercise that it almost doesn't matter how hard, how long, or how often you do it—as long as you do it!
-Simply doing physical activity for 20 minutes daily is enough to make a difference in your heart—that's 20 minutes of sustained activity that leads to your being slightly out of breath, or enough for you to sweat consistently during that time.
+Did you know that regular physical activity for 20 minutes daily may be enough to make a difference in your heart?
+That's 20 minutes of sustained activity that leads to being slightly out of breath, or enough for you to sweat consistently during that time.

-And the reward?
-You could cut your risk of heart disease as much as 30 to 50 percent by simply walking regularly or doing some other form of moderate-effort exercise.
+You could cut your risk of heart disease as much as 30 to 50 percent by walking regularly or doing another form of moderate-effort exercise.

-If you're ready to get moving (check with your doctor first, especially if you have a medical condition, such as angina, or have never exercised), we've got some tips on how you can ease into a heart-healthy exercise routine.
+If you're ready to get moving (check with your healthcare provider first, especially if you have a medical condition or have never exercised), here are some tips on how you can ease into a heart-healthy exercise routine.

 1. Keep it simple

-Lace up those walking shoes.
-What could be easier?
-And, in fact, walking just a few extra minutes a day can help lower your "bad" (LDL) cholesterol, raise your "good" (HDL) cholesterol, and decrease inflammation.
-And besides keeping your ticker in top shape, walking has the highest compliance rate of any exercise, which means there's an excellent chance you'll stick with it.
-Your goal is to eventually walk 30 minutes a day, but if you can't walk for this time period all at once, break up the half-hour span into shorter, more frequent jaunts of 10 minutes apiece.
+Keep it simple with exercise that you're likely to continue.
+One example is walking just a few extra minutes a day, which can help lower your "bad" (LDL) cholesterol (a fat-like substance in the blood), raise your "good" (HDL) cholesterol, and decrease inflammation.
+And besides keeping your heart in shape, walking has among the highest compliance rates of any exercise, which means there's a good chance you'll continue doing it.
+The goal is to eventually do 30 minutes of physical activity each day, but if you can't remain active for this time period all at once, break up the half-hour span into shorter, more frequent sessions as you are able.

-Your day is probably filled with exercise opportunities that you just don't notice.
-Instead of finding an excuse not to exercise, make everything in your day an excuse for getting active.
-Gotta talk to a coworker?
-Head down the hall instead of e-mailing.
+Your day may have many exercise opportunities that are not so obvious.
+Throughout your day, you can look for opportunities for getting active.
 Need to talk on the phone?
-Tap your toes while you do it.
+Move your body while you do it.
 Waiting in line?
-Do some isometric exercises, like tensing and relaxing your glutes.
-Even a low-key household chore can be turned into a great workout.
-Check out these tips for turning everyday tasks into real exercise.
+Do some isometric exercises, like tensing and relaxing your buttock muscles.
+Even household chores can be turned into a great workout.

 3. Go for balance

-You want to build both stamina and muscle.
-That means not only doing cardiovascular exercises -- the kind that make you breathe a little harder and get your heart rate up—but also doing strength-building exercises.
-And polish it all off with a little stretching.
+It's important to build both stamina and muscle by doing aerobic exercises that strengthen the heart -- the kind that make you breathe a little harder and get your heart rate up, like brisk walking—but also doing strength-building exercises like situps or pushups.
+Also remember to finish your exercise routine with some stretching.

-Okay, "love" is a pretty strong word.
-But if you don't at least enjoy what you're doing, the chance that you will stick with it long term may be slim.
-So, first off: Kick the words "arduous," "painful," and "dull" out of your workout vocabulary, and open up the door to something livelier instead.
-It might be dancing in your living room, tending a vegetable garden in your yard, roller-skating down the block every day or walking with a loved one each morning.
-And when an activity starts feeling old, try something different.
-The more you mix it up, the more your body will reap the rewards.
+If you don't enjoy what you're doing, the chance that you will continue doing it over the long term may be low.
+Look for activities that you enjoy, whether it's dancing in your living room, tending a vegetable garden, or walking with a loved one each morning.
+And when an activity starts feeling old, try something new.
+Mixing it up can help your body become healthier.

-Bottom line: It's easier than you think to get the exercise you need in order to reduce your heart-disease risk factors.
-And the bonus is that you'll be lowering your odds of other health conditions, such as stroke, cancer and diabetes, at the same time.
-Make an effort now and, before you know it, you'll have an exercise habit you won't want to give up!
+Bottom line: It may be easier than you think to get the exercise you need in order to reduce your heart-disease risk factors.
+An added benefit is that you'll be lowering your odds of other health conditions, such as stroke, cancer and diabetes, at the same time.

 More On